apoorvapendse/py-speedrun/README.md

 ## Steps
 - #### Save todo.py and todo.txt file in some folder and note the path
-- #### Open todo.py and edit the savePath variable with the path both the files are stored in as below
+- #### Open todo.py and edit the savePath variable with the path where both the files are stored in as below
 ![image](https://github.com/apoorvapendse/py-speedrun/assets/102853901/84d9b6fe-15da-44e5-957b-483838cf2732)

 - #### Simply go to .zshrc or .bashrc file as per your configuration and add alias named todo as below